Views Media

 Q: What's the difference between IEMs and regular earbuds?

-A: IEMs (In-Ear Monitors) insert deeper into your ear canal and create a seal, providing better noise isolation and typically superior sound quality.
-Regular earbuds sit in the outer ear and don't create a seal.
-IEMs are preferred by audiophiles and musicians for their accuracy and isolation.
+A: IEMs insert into the ear canal and create a seal, giving you better noise isolation and stronger bass response.
+Regular earbuds sit in the outer ear with no seal, which lets in ambient noise and weakens bass.

 Q: Do I need an amplifier for budget IEMs?